RuAnNik/ArticleSummariser/README.md

 # ArticleSummariser
-To run the program u need to run a uvicorn Server:app --reload and streamlit run Client.py
+To run the program u need to run a
+"uvicorn Server:app --reload"
+and
+"streamlit run Client.py"